- Ablon, J. Stuart, PhD

 This training is designed to allow you to learn at your own pace.
 You must complete the modules sequentially, but you can take your time with the content as your schedule allows.
 Additional resources for each module provide you with the opportunity for further development.
 Discussion boards for each module allow you to discuss concepts and your own experiences with other participants.
 Faculty from the Think:Kids program monitor the boards and offer their point of view.

-Registrants will have access to course materials from the date of their registration through May 7, 2017.
+Registrants will have access to course materials from the date of their registration through the course expiration date.

 At the end of this program, participants will be able to:

 - Shift thinking and approach to foster positive relationships with children

 - Reduce challenging behavior